hannahhellwig/react-native/README.md

 ## How to complete this assignment

-Download the expo app on your phone and then read the expo guide at https://expo.io/learn to start a React Native project with Expo.
+* Download the Expo app on your phone and then read the expo guide at https://expo.io/learn to start a React Native project with Expo.

-Read the React Navigation guide at https://reactnavigation.org/docs/en/hello-react-navigation.html to set up navigation between pages in your app.
+* Read the React Navigation guide at https://reactnavigation.org/docs/en/hello-react-navigation.html to set up navigation between pages in your app.

-Discover React components created by Expo at https://docs.expo.io/versions/latest/ and add them to your pages.
+* Discover React components created by Expo at https://docs.expo.io/versions/latest/ and add them to your pages.